I am a Professor of Discrete Optimization at the Center for Operations Research and Econometrics (CORE) of the Université Catholique de Louvain.

 More recently, I was an Invited Professor at the Department of Management of the University Ca Foscari of Venice, Italy (2018), and Senior Research Leader at the Luxembourg Institute of Socio Economic Research (2019-2020).

-As of May 2021, I joined the Advisory Board of the International Journal Mathematical Methods in Economics and Finance.
+As of May 2021, I joined the advisory board of the International Journal Mathematical Methods in Economics and Finance.
 As of July 2021, I joined, as associate editor, the editorial board of Soft Computing.

 I am an applied mathematician and a computer scientist.

 My research interests focus on optimization, discrete mathematics, and operations research.
 I am particularly interested in the mathematical and computational foundations of discrete optimization as well as in both the geometric approach (polyhedral combinatorics, convex geometry, cutting plane algorithms, and branch&cut methods) and in the algebraic approach (matroid and majorization theory and, more in general, optimization over partial ordered sets) to combinatorial optimization problems.
 Specific optimization problems I have worked on include: linear, nonlinear and uncertain network design problems, Steiner tree problems, coloring and covering problems, partitioning over particular classes of graphs, routing problems, (generalized versions of) the traveling salesman and the quadratic assignment problems, and nonlinear inverse problems.